Epson MX-80: Other models

-IBM sold a badge-engineered version of Epson's MX-80 as the IBM 5152 Graphics Printer, featuring a modified firmware ROM with a different character set and a slightly altered PCL, as an accessory to their original IBM PC.
+Beginning in September 1981, IBM sold a badge-engineered version of Epson's MX-80 as the IBM 5152 Graphics Printer.
+It featured a modified firmware ROM with a different character set and a slightly altered PCL, as an accessory to their original IBM PC.
+IBM's contract with Epson briefly cornered the market for the MX-80 during the fall of 1981, leading to shortages of the printer among Epson's primary resellers.